"Adopt the pace of nature: her secret is patience" Ralph Waldo Emerson

 6kms; 2 hours walking

-Upon arrival at Port Arthur Historic Site, you are invited to explore the evocative former convict settlement.
-A private boat will be waiting to depart for Denman’s Cove at 12.30pm.
+Upon arrival at Port Arthur Historic Site we will make our way down to the jetty where a private boat will be waiting to depart for Denman’s Cove at 12.30pm.
 Cruising beyond Port Arthur, aside from the possible seal and dolphin spotting, some of the highest dolerite cliffs in the Southern Hemisphere come into view, an indication of the drama to come.

 In Denman’s Cove we’ll fuel you with local produce for lunch, in preparation for a gentle walk through coastal woodland to the rocky refuge of Surveyors Cove.
 At this point, if the Southern Ocean begs, head for a dip before a gradual incline up to the lodge.